vyos/vyos-documentation/docs/configuration/service/dhcp-server.rst

    DHCP server will attempt to reclaim an abandoned IP address regardless of the value of abandon-lease-time.

+.. cfgcmd:: set service dhcp-server shared-network-name <name> subnet <subnet>
+   enable-failover

+   Enable DHCP failover configuration for this address pool.

 Failover
 --------

 VyOS provides support for DHCP failover.
 DHCP failover must be configured explicitly by the following statements.

-.. cfgcmd:: set service dhcp-server shared-network-name <name> subnet
+.. cfgcmd:: set service dhcp-server failover source-address <address>
-   <subnet> failover local-address <address>

    Local IP `<address>` used when communicating to the failover peer.

-.. cfgcmd:: set service dhcp-server shared-network-name <name> subnet
+.. cfgcmd:: set service dhcp-server failover remote <address>
-   <subnet> failover peer-address <address>

    Remote peer IP `<address>` of the second DHCP server in this failover cluster.

-.. cfgcmd:: set service dhcp-server shared-network-name <name> subnet
+.. cfgcmd:: set service dhcp-server failover name <name>
-   <subnet> failover name <name>

    A generic `<name>` referencing this sync service.

    .. note:: `<name>` must be identical on both sides!

-.. cfgcmd:: set service dhcp-server shared-network-name <name> subnet
-   <subnet> failover status <primary | secondary>
+.. cfgcmd:: set service dhcp-server failover status <primary | secondary>

    The primary and secondary statements determines whether the server is primary or secondary.